aiidaplugins/aiida-lammps/docs/source/tutorials/first_raw.md

 # Raw LAMMPS calculation

 Sometimes transforming a {{ LAMMPS }} script into a set of parameters that can be passed as a dictionary to {{ aiida_lammps }} can be very complicated or impossible.
-That is why the `LammpsRawCalculation` is included, as it gives a way to pass a functioning {{ LAMMPS }} script to {{ aiida_lammps }} and run it via AiiDA.
+That is why the {class}`~aiida_lammps.calculations.raw.LammpsRawCalculation` is included, as it gives a way to pass a functioning {{ LAMMPS }} script to {{ aiida_lammps }} and run it via AiiDA.
 This will store the calculation in the AiiDA provenance graph and perform some basic parsing functions.
-However, as a great deal of the information needed to be able to parse the data is not present (due to the lack of parameters passed to the calculation engine) many of the automatic parsing done in the `LammpsBaseCalculation` is not performed in this case.
+However, as a great deal of the information needed to be able to parse the data is not present (due to the lack of parameters passed to the calculation engine) many of the automatic parsing done in the {class}`~aiida_lammps.calculations.base.LammpsBaseCalculation` is not performed in this case.

 :::{note}
-The usage of the `LammpsRawCalculation` also introduces difficulties with regards to the querying of results.
-With the `LammpsBaseCalculation` one passes several nodes, parameters, structure and potential which can be used in the AiiDA query engine to get specific calculations.
-As these do not exist for the `LammpsRawCalculation` the querying can be severely limited.
+The usage of the {class}`~aiida_lammps.calculations.raw.LammpsRawCalculation` also introduces difficulties with regards to the querying of results.
+With the {class}`~aiida_lammps.calculations.base.LammpsBaseCalculation` one passes several nodes, parameters, structure and potential which can be used in the AiiDA query engine to get specific calculations.
+As these do not exist for the {class}`~aiida_lammps.calculations.raw.LammpsRawCalculation` the querying can be severely limited.
 :::

 :::{tip}